top of page

 Chinese Language Coursework

-Introduced and developed comprehensive skills in spoken and written Chinese, beginning with foundational conversational fluency, sentence structure, vocabulary, and basic composition.
-Building on this foundation, advanced grammar, expanded vocabulary, and structured writing across diverse topics were emphasized to enhance proficiency.
-The sequence strengthened the ability to communicate clearly and accurately in both everyday and academic contexts
+Developed comprehensive skills in spoken and written Mandarin Chinese, beginning with foundational conversational fluency, basic grammar, and vocabulary, then advancing to structured writing, expanded vocabulary, and complex grammar.
+Strengthened the ability to communicate clearly and accurately in both everyday and academic contexts while gaining insight into Chinese culture and traditions.

 Chinese 3980